Azure/co-op-translator/README.md

 ![Logo](/imgs/logo.png)

-# Co-op Translator: Co-op Translator: Localizing Project with a Single Command
+# Co-op Translator: Localize Your Project with a Single Command

 _Easily automate multilingual translations for your projects with co-op-translator, powered by advanced LLM technology and Azure AI Services._